GauravVKulkarni/zit/README.md

 # Functions

 ## git add .
-- sab file/folder add karne hai + content database me store karna hai
+- add all files/folders and store the content in the database
 - .gitignore maybe

 ## git commit